-The User Research Center at Harvard Library is available on a limited basis to anyone from the Harvard community needing to perform usability, accessibility, or eye-tracking testing.
+The User Research Center at Harvard Library (URC) is available on a limited basis to anyone from the Harvard community needing to perform usability, accessibility, or eye-tracking testing.
 We are located on Level A of Lamont Library, a few steps away from the Lamont Café.

-The Center is made up of three main areas and supports one-on-one usability testing or larger scale testing with multiple observers, as well as several Windows and Mac workstations where staff can practice using the software on their own.
+The URC is made up of three main areas and supports one-on-one usability testing or larger scale testing with multiple observers, as well as several Windows and macOS workstations where staff can practice using the software on their own.

 - Our participant room can be used for usability, accessibility, mobile, and eye-tracking tests.